 Some points to remember when choosing how much to contribute:

 - There are caps on the amount of concessional and non-concessional contributions that are eligible for concessional tax treatment.

 - You can stop, start or change your contributions at any time.

-Retained Benefit members can make personal after-tax contributions into their Retained Benefit account.
-Retained Benefit members cannot direct their new employer's contributions to the Fund or contribute from their pre-tax salary or make spouse contributions.
+Retained Benefit members can only contribute to the Plan from their after-tax salary within 30 days of leaving Oracle.
+Retained Benefit members cannot direct their new employer's contributions to the Plan or contribute from their pre-tax salary.

-You should refer to the Super Guide for more information on your contribution choices.
+You should refer to the How super works guide for more information on your contribution choices.